Monitoring platform events

 FALSE

-Business event type (the table with event types is shown above)
+Business event type (the event type table is above)

 timestamp